 This year is testing everybody's resilience.
-Many people's body's can't adapt fast enough and a million people have died.
+Many people's body's can't adapt fast enough and millions people have died.
 Millions of jobs have been eliminated or put on hold, and supporting a family is a whole new ballgame with so many people suffering financial losses, food shortages, homelessness.
-And it's going to get a lot worse before it gets better.
-The lucky minority has choices, support, the ability to shift direction and carry on, but most of us are terrified.
+The lucky minority has choices, support, the ability to shift direction and carry on, but most of us have been terrified.

 It's not the end, though.
 It's not in my nature to ignore hunger.
 I feed people, one way or another.
 Always have, always will.

 We learned that the Oregon Food Bank had to suspend their Fresh Alliance program to divert resources to emergency food distribution.
 That's a good thing, but it left grocery stores having to throw away a lot of edible food.
 Other charities tried to step in, but major grocers are bound by an agreement with national food reclamation programs that require Oregon Food Bank to receive the donations.

 So, we met with Oregon Food Bank.
 We're going to work together to get those fresh food donations back into circulation while OFB continues to focus on transporting food throughout the state.